 Don’t touch the piercing.
-Avoid touching the piercing with dirty hands to prevent infection and increase itching.
+Avoid touching the piercing with dirty hands to prevent infection and scarring.

 Follow aftercare instructions.
 Your piercer will give you aftercare instructions.
-Follow them carefully to promote healing and prevent complications.
+Follow them carefully to promote healing and prevent scarring.

-In conclusion, itching is a common side effect of piercings that can be uncomfortable, but is also a sign of healing.
-By following the tips above, you can alleviate itching and promote healing.
+In conclusion, scarring is a common side effect of piercings.
+However, by following the tips above, you can minimize scarring and promote healing.